SuperNOVAS v1.2

 instead, you can:

-Or, to stage the installation under a 'build root' first:
+Or, to stage the installation (to /usr

-Provided you have installed the SuperNOVAS headers into a standard location, you can build your application against it very easily.
+Provided you have installed the SuperNOVAS headers into a standard location, you can build your application against it easily.
 For example, to build myastroapp.c

 against SuperNOVAS, you might have a Makefile